EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 Step 3.
 Remove the old radiator valve

-Undo the top nut on the radiator valve and then undo the bottom nut which will allow you take the valve off completely.
+Undo the top nut on the radiator valve, and then undo the bottom nut, which will allow you to take the valve off completely.
 You may require the wrench at this point to hold the valve body.
-There will be a little bit of water that runs out so ensure you keep the towel underneath to prevent wetting the floor - as the water can be a little dirty.
+There will be a little bit of water that runs out, so ensure you keep the towel underneath to prevent wetting the floor, as the water can be a little dirty.

-Using a hex key (hexagonal radiator spanner) or the plumber’s wrench, remove the chrome tail which connects the valve to the radiator.
-It may be hard to turn so grab a spanner to help create some leverage to get it to turn.
-If the water from the water pipe seems to be a flowing a little too much when you do take off the radiator valve pop the valve back on the pipe and allow it to just empty into the container before moving to step 4.
+Using a hex key (hexagonal radiator spanner) or the plumber’s wrench, remove the chrome tail that connects the valve to the radiator.
+It may be hard to turn, so grab a spanner to help create some leverage to get it to turn.
+If the water from the water pipe seems to be flowing a little too much, when you do take off the radiator valve, pop the valve back on the pipe and allow it to just empty into the container before moving on to step 4.

 Step 4.
 Fitting the new radiator valve

-Now we're going to explain how to fit a radiator valve - manual and trv valves.
+Now we're going to explain how to fit a radiator valve, both manual and TRV valves.
 Whichever one you're fitting should be covered.

-Fit the new chrome radiator tail where the old one was removed and remember to use PTFE tape if you want to minimise risks of leaks.
+Fit the new chrome radiator tail where the old one was removed, and remember to use PTFE tape if you want to minimise the risk of leaks.
 Slide the nut and olive onto the radiator tail.
-Locate your water pipe and then slide on the nut and then attach the olive.
-Take your new radiator valve body and connect it to the water pipe whilst lining it up and inserting it into the radiator tail.
-This can be a bit fiddly so please be patient.
+Locate your water pipe, and then slide on the nut and then attach the olive.
+Take your new radiator valve body and connect it to the water pipe while lining it up and inserting it into the radiator tail.
+This can be a bit fiddly, so please be patient.

-Once they’re tight (but not overly done) remove the protective cap from the top of the valve body - this is usually screwed on so simply unscrew it.
+Once they’re tight (but not overly so), remove the protective cap from the top of the valve body.
+This is usually screwed on, so simply unscrew it.
 Now take the top of the valve and connect it to the valve body.
-Once it’s on you’ll want to just gently tighten up the nut a little, be careful not to over tighten it.
-If you're using tools to tighten up nuts then you could use a bit of cloth so that the finish of the valve isn't damaged in anyway.
+Once it’s on, you’ll want to just gently tighten up the nut a little.
+Be careful not to overtighten it.
+If you're using tools to tighten up nuts, then you could use a bit of cloth so that the finish of the valve isn't damaged in anyway.

 Step 5.
 Turn the mains water back on

-Once you have tightened everything up it’s time for the moment of truth.
-Close up all the radiator valves which you’ve opened including the bleed valve - this is located at the top of the radiator.
+Once you've tightened everything up, it’s time for the moment of truth.
+Close up all the radiator valves that you’ve opened, including the bleed valve, which is located at the top of the radiator.

-Now turn the water back on and refill the system keeping an eye on the new joints for leaks.
-Once you’re happy open the new radiator valve up so that the water can flow into the radiator and check for leaks once more.
-If there is no leaks then everything should be fine.
+Now turn the water back on and refill the system, keeping an eye on the new joints for leaks.
+Once you’re happy, open the new radiator valve up, so that water can flow into the radiator and check for leaks once more.
+If there are no leaks, then everything should be fine.

 Step 6.
 Bleed the radiator

-Once you’re happy that the radiator and valve isn’t leaking open up the bleed valve to let out any air that may be trapped inside the radiator.
+Once you’re happy that the radiator and valve aren't leaking, open up the bleed valve to let out any air that may be trapped inside the radiator.
 This air will prevent the water from filling the radiator.

 ● Drain off valves need to be turned back off